teamstobor/nestcam/README.md

 ### Problem

-3-6 billion trees are cut down each year in the world.
+About 3-6 billion trees are cut down each year in the world.
 900 million of them in the US.
 About 13.7 million birds die each day in the US.
 In northeastern US, birds such as northen cardinal and american robin are declining each year in numbers.

 ### Background Research